thato-codes-4-fun/palota_flutter_spotify_africa_assessment/README.md

 This is a Flutter mobile application that integrates with the Spotify API to provide music-related features.
 The app allows users to see all playlists from a gentre, view specific playlist

+*** please note usually I would hide the api key in a .env for security purposes but for the sake of ease to asses my assessment I left it in the code!!!! ***

 ## Features

 - **View Afro playlists**: Users can view all playlists in AFRO .